 Cookies help us to understand you better.
 Browse on or click to

-What does the King IV mean for Compliance Officers?
+King IV for Compliance Officers

 The fourth edition of the King Report on Good Governance (King IV™), released late 2016, is the new benchmark for corporate governance in South Africa.
 Key changes in this fourth edition include fewer principles, clearer differentiation between principles, practices and outcomes, as well as the introduction of specific supplements for different sectors.